sanchit-gandhi/seq2seq-speech/README.md

 The script `run_flax_speech_recognition_seq2seq.py` can be used to fine-tune a Speech Seq2Seq model on one of the official speech recognition datasets or a custom dataset.
 It makes use of the `pmap` JAX operator to provide model parallelism accross GPU/TPU devices.

 The modelling files are based very heavily on those from Hugging Face [Transformers 🤗](https://github.com/huggingface/transformers).
+This is a standalone repository to enable rapid prototyping and involvement with the community.
+The final modelling files and training script will be merged into Transformers 🤗 to be used with the rest of the open-source library.
+The final system weights will be made publicly available at [huggingface.co](huggingface.co) 🚀

 ![Seq2SeqModel](seq2seq.png)
 **Figure 1:** Speech-encoder text-decoder style Seq2Seq model.